syadav33/ACEWeather/README.md

 Users need to download these files into a single folder and run the live server using Visual Studio Code.
 For more demonstrations see the YouTube video: https://youtu.be/y4qqQeUDCBQ

-Or you can visit the site: https://aceweather.web.app
+Or you can visit the site: https://aceweather.web.app or https://aceweather.netlify.app

 Q4.
 Where users can get help with your project?